Five takeaways from the final public meeting of the January 6 committee

 Members of the January 6 committee further spelled out the depths that Mr Trump’s legal team were plumbing in order to protect their boss.
 For the first time, lawmakers on Monday directly accused Mr Trump’s current legal team of dangling the promise of future employment for the president in front of witnesses before the committee, while warning that the same may be occurring with individuals set to testify in the DoJ or Fulton County investigations.

-“We’ve…obtained evidence of evidence to provide or offer employment to witnesses” from lawyers who later went on to say that those witnesses could claim to not recall certain moments or events during their testimony, Congresswoman Zoe Lofrgren said.
+“We’ve…obtained evidence of efforts to provide or offer employment to witnesses” from lawyers who later went on to say that those witnesses could claim to not recall certain moments or events during their testimony, Congresswoman Zoe Lofrgren said.

 Lawmakers lay out their final case against Trump